The coronavirus outbreak is a rapidly developing situation and the most up-to-date information for people in the UK can be found on the NHS website.

 - Asian, including people of Chinese, Indian and Pakistani origin

 - Black, including people of Caribbean and African origin

-What is clear is that everyone is different, and your own level of risk is affected by many different interacting factors, including those listed above.
+What is clear is that everyone is different, and your own level of risk is affected by many different interacting factors.
 This is why it’s hard to give blanket information about the level of risk from having asthma.
-Your asthma plays a part in your level of risk from coronavirus, but your risk is also affected by lots of other things too.
+Your asthma may play a part in your level of risk from coronavirus, but your risk is also affected by lots of other things too.

 Find out how many cases are in your area

 If lots of people in your area are infected with coronavirus, it’s more likely that you will be exposed to the virus.
 If there are low levels of infection in your area, the risk will be lower.
-You can find out how many confirmed coronavirus cases there are in your area on the gov.uk website.
+Find official coronavirus statistics for your area.